isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Snake Plant.md

 <section>
   <h4>Propagation:</h4>
-		<p>Satin Pothos can be propagated by stem cuttings or seeds.</p>
+		<p>Snake plant can be propagated by stem cuttings or division.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
-		<p>Satin Pothos is largely pest resistant.
-At times it could be attacked by scales or spider mites.
+		<p>This plant is relatively resistant to pests and disease if kept healthy.
+Occasionally, mealy bugs or spider mites may bother this plant.
 A good thorough wash of the plant and a treatment of horticultural oils like neem oil and white summer oil would be sufficient to remove pests.
-You could also clean the dust of the leaves periodically as a preventive measure against pests.</p>
+In the event of root mealybugs infestation, wash the plant roots with a strong current to dislodge pests and repot in fresh soil, or consider removing the whole plant to prevent the spread of the pest to other plants.</p>
 	<br>
 </section>